zhangwei03020915/abp/docs/en/Community-Articles/2024-11-14-EF-Core-9-Linq-SQL-Translation/POST.md

 # EF Core 9 LINQ & SQL translation

-EF Core will improve the translation of LINQ queries to SQL every release.
+EF Core improves the translation of LINQ queries to SQL with every release.
 EF Core 9 is no exception.
 This article will show you some of the improvements in EF Core 9.

 EF Core 9 includes a lot of improvements in LINQ to SQL translation. we don't cover all of them in this article.
 You can find more information in the [official release notes](https://learn.microsoft.com/en-us/ef/core/what-is-new/ef-core-9.0/whatsnew#linq-and-sql-translation).